 Competencies & Outcomes

-Leadership: Leverage the strengths of others to achieve common goals, and use interpersonal skills to coach and develop others.
-The individual is able to assess and manage his/her emotions and those of others; use empathetic skills to guide and motivate; and organize, prioritize, and delegate work.
+Leadership: Leverage the strengths of others to achieve common goals, and use interpersonal skills to coach, develop, guide and motivate others.

 Professionalism/Work Ethic: Demonstrate personal accountability including productive work habits, punctuality, and time management while maintaining a professional work image.

 Career Management: Understand and articulate one's skills, strengths, and knowledge to identify areas for professional growth.